Rail freight transport vital to Amsterdam port companies

 A delegation representing ProRail attended the session in order to give a presentation on the plans to expand the rail infrastructure.
-The Dutch Ministry of Infrastructure and Water Management presented the Package of Measures for Rail Goods Transport and clients were given the opportunity to share their wishes and interests.
+The Dutch Ministry of Infrastructure and Water Management presented the Package of Measures for Rail Goods Transport.
+Clients were given the opportunity to share their wishes and interests.